Intron-A (Powder for Injection)

-- Very bad and sometimes deadly liver problems have happened with Intron-A. Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+- Very bad and sometimes deadly liver problems have happened with Intron-A (interferon alfa-2b powder for injection).
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- If you are 65 or older, use Intron-A with care.
+- If you are 65 or older, use Intron-A (interferon alfa-2b powder for injection) with care.
 You could have more side effects.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

-- It is not known if this medicine will prevent liver failure or other liver problems like cancer.
+- It is not known if Intron-A (interferon alfa-2b powder for injection) will prevent liver failure or other liver problems like cancer.
 Talk with the doctor.